-- We assessed the Company's best estimate mortality assumptions against observed data in light of its experience in recent years and compared such assumptions to those used in the Company's computation of the actuarial results for accounting purposes. - We assessed the appropriateness of the allocation of the maintenance expenses to the insurance and investment contracts. - Specifically, in relation to the VIF calculation, we assessed the appropriateness of the Company's best estimate lapse assumptions, through the evaluation of observed data over recent years.
+- We assessed the Company's best estimate mortality assumptions against observed data in light of its experience in recent years and compared such assumptions to those used in the Company's computation of the actuarial results for accounting purposes. - Specifically, in relation to the VIF calculation, we assessed the appropriateness of the Company's best estimate lapse assumptions, through the evaluation of observed data over recent years.

-Key observation
+Key observations